Mattgeary/SDM_simulations/example_sim.md

 First we can test the model using some random "test points".
 We'll use the ROC curve and AUC to test, again for simplicity, ignoring for the moment problems with these described in the literature.

 The steps are as follows:
 * Generate 300 random test points (_test.pts_)
 * Extract the predicted values from our model as _test.mod_
 * Extract the actual values from our binary presence/absence map of Kenya as _test.vals_
 * Use the prediction function from the ROCR package to assess the accuracy of the prediction
-* Use the performace function to calculate values for the ROC curve
+* Use the performance function to calculate values for the ROC curve
-* Calculate the AUC using the perfomance function again but with different options
+* Calculate the AUC using the performance function again but with different options

 ```r